-An increasing number of studies are looking at the use of mobile phones in development programs.
-SMS text messages, Interactive Voice Response (IVR) and short codes are all being used because of the increasing penetration of mobile phones in developing countries and the fact that these three platforms support all phone types with the potential to reach billions of people.
+An increasing number of studies are examining the use of mobile phones in development programs because of the increasing penetration of mobile phones in developing countries.
+The most prominent direct messaging platforms support all phone types and have the potential to reach billions of people.

-Mobile phones can be a powerful tool to change behaviors that directly impact a family's welfare.
-Previous studies1 have demonstrated the relationship between communications for healthy behavior change.
-Previous studies2 have also found that text message interventions and nutritional information are effective in improving consumption of healthy foods such as fruits and vegetables.
-In particular, the framing, timing and frequency of messages to poor households can have significant impacts on key developmental outcomes.3
+Mobile communication may be able to directly impact a family's welfare.
+Previous studies1 have demonstrated the relationship between communications for healthy behavior change and have also found2 that text-message interventions and nutritional information are effective in improving consumption of healthy foods such as fruits and vegetables.
+In particular, the framing, timing and frequency of messages to low-income households can have significant impacts on key developmental outcomes.3

-Fitzgibbon, M., et al. 2007.
+- 1 Fitzgibbon, M., et al. 2007.
 "Communicating Healthy Eating: Lessons Learned and Future Directions."
-Journal of Nutrition Education and Behavior.

-Rose, T., et al. 2017.
+Journal of Nutrition Education and Behavior. - 2 Rose, T., et al. 2017.
 "A Systematic Review of Digital Interventions for Improving the Diet and Physical Activity Behaviors of Adolescents."
-Journal of Adolescent Health.

-Keyworth, C., et al. 2018.
+Journal of Adolescent Health. - 3 Keyworth, C., et al. 2018.
 "Does message framing affect changes in behavioural intentions in people with psoriasis?
 A randomized exploratory study examining health risk communication."
 Psychology, health & medicine.